mdgriffith/elm-prefab/README.md

 This project is born out of years of experience working on large (>500k lines) Elm apps at Blissfully and now [Vendr](vendr.com).

-This is for those who want to speed up development for new projects and avoid some tricky situations that become expensive to fix later on.
+This is for those who want to speed up development for new projects, avoid some tricky situations that become expensive to fix, and get some super powers along the way 🚀.

 ## Getting started